zovajs/zova/zova-docs/cabloy/introduction.md

 # CabloyJS

-CabloyJS is not a standalone framework, but rather provides a set of out-of-the-box advanced feature modules in the form of `Vona/Zova suites` to accelerate fullstack project development
+CabloyJS is not a standalone framework, but rather provides a set of out-of-the-box advanced feature modules in the form of `Vona/Zova suites` to accelerate fullstack project development.

 ## 1. Zova Suite: zova-suite-a-cabloy (MIT)